Host service won't start

 - Completely uninstall and re-install the Host.

-- Make sure that the ports used by the Host are not used by other software on the Host PC, especially if you changed the default port values used by the Host.
+- Make sure that the ports used by Host are not used by other software on the Host computer.
 See Ports used by Remote Utilities for more information.

-If nothing of the above helps, please submit a ticket and enclose the following information to help us further diagnose the issue:
+If nothing of the above helps, please send us an email to email@example.com and provide the following data to help us further diagnose the issue:

 - Windows System Events Log